-A Middlebury man who owned two roll-your-own tobacco shops in Waterbury is facing sentencing for his role in a campaign financing plot surrounding former state House Speaker Chris Donovan's failed congressional campaign in 2012.
+NEW HAVEN, Conn.
+(AP) - A Middlebury man who owned two roll-your-own tobacco shops in Waterbury is facing sentencing for his role in a campaign financing plot surrounding former state House Speaker Chris Donovan's failed congressional campaign.

-Paul Rogers is scheduled to be sentenced Wednesday in federal court in New Haven.
-He pleaded guilty a year ago to devising a scheme to bribe a public official and conspiring to make false statements to the Federal Election Commission and impede the agency's enforcement of federal campaign finance laws.
+Paul Rogers is scheduled to be sentenced Thursday in federal court in New Haven.
+He pleaded guilty in January to devising a scheme to bribe a public official, conspiring to make false statements to the Federal Election Commission and impeding the agency's enforcement of federal campaign finance laws.

-Prosecutors say Rogers and others schemed to hide the source of $27,500 in contributions to Donovan's campaign in hopes of trying to block state legislation that would be harmful to the roll-your-own tobacco industry.
+Prosecutors say Rogers and others schemed to hide the source of $27,500 in contributions to Donovan's congressional campaign last year, in hopes of trying to block state legislation that would harm the roll-your-own tobacco industry.
+Rogers is among eight defendants convicted in the case.